 “I have brought lawsuits on behalf of customers that have received repeated messages from telemarketers,” said Richard Ernsberger, attorney at Behrend & Ernsberger.
 “The customers developed a negative view of the company that was providing the unsolicited [contact].”

-All these methods count as written permission, but you should make sure your audience knows what they are signing up for and how to get out if they want.
+All these methods count as written permission, but you should ensure your audience knows what they’re signing up for — and how to get out if they want (see below).

-“Because you’ve made it clear you have access to a client’s phone number, now you need to be polite and avoid sounding invasive,” said Caio Bersot, content and social media strategist at EnergyRates.
-"Let them know right away what they can do if they no longer want to receive messages from you.”
+“Because you’ve made it clear you have access to a client’s phone number, now you need to be polite and avoid sounding invasive,” said Caio Bersot, content and social media strategist at EnergyRates.ca.
+“Let them know right away what they can do if they no longer want to receive messages from you.”

-“We were sending text messages in the early morning hours on the East Coast, while it was actually the middle of the night on the West Coast,” he said.
+“We were sending text messages in the early morning hours on the East Coast while it was actually the middle of the night on the West Coast,” he said.
 “As soon as we sent them, we started getting irate emails from our users on the West Coast because [it was] 3 and 4 o’clock in the morning their time.”

-Hendrix said it took a lot of work to adjust the GreenPal promotions to be layered in according to time zone, but it was worth it in the end.
+Hendrix said it took a lot of work to adjust the GreenPal promotions to be layered according to time zone, but it was worth it in the end.